How do I report fraud against the Government?

 Bracker & Marcus LLC understands the enormous role that whistleblowers play in upholding the justice system.
 Whistleblowers are crucial to our country’s solidity and fortitude, and we at Bracker & Marcus LLC are here to represent them from the initial report through litigation.

 Contact our Atlanta False Claims Act attorneys for more information and to learn your rights as a whistleblower.

-Who can be held liable under the FCA?
+Who can be sued under the False Claims Act?

-A person or organization can be held liable under the FCA if they:
+Almost any private person or organization, and even a local government entity like a county or municipality, can be held liable under the FCA if they:

 - Knowingly submit a false or fraudulent claim to the government for payment or approval.